nuvoice-ai/speech-translation-api/README.md

 The samples demonstrate how to translate an audio recording but the intended use-case of the API is real-time translation of live conversations.
 You can use the API to translate audio recordings but make sure to break the recording into "bite-sized chunks" (sentences) using Voice Activity Detection (VAD).

+If you want to hit the API from a browser or mobile client you won't be able to do that directly.
+You will need to run a tiny proxy server in your VPC.
+See [proxy.js](javascript/proxy.js) for how to do that.
+Your browser will make requests to your proxy and the proxy will route the request to the API.

+## Tips

+- Use a Voice Activity Detection (VAD) library on the client to segment the audio signal before sending it over to the API.
+VAD libraries using Silero VAD algorithm can be found for the browser as well as mobile and server environments.
+- Capture audio signal at frequency of 16 kHz to avoid resampling it on the backend.